Graduate Degree Programs

 The Computer Engineering program provides the knowledge and skills necessary to advance and develop new paradigms for the design, system integration, testing, evaluation and deployment of state-of-the-art hardware and software systems that include computing, communications and networking (wired and wireless), control functions, sensing, signal processing and actuation.
 It is a multidisciplinary program that builds on the fundamentals of computer science, electrical engineering and applied mathematics, with a balance between hardware and software courses.
 Students must choose a concentration: computer systems engineering or electrical engineering.

 The Computer Science program is designed for students seeking to expand their knowledge of computer science or computation.
 This program reflects the dual nature of computer science as both a scientific and engineering discipline by placing emphasis on both theory and practical applications.
-The interdisciplinary strength of the program is enhanced by the opportunity for students to have a concentration in information assurance, or arts, media and engineering.
+The interdisciplinary strength of the program is enhanced by the opportunity for students to have a concentration in cybersecurity, or arts, media and engineering.

 Our multidisciplinary program in construction engineering combines the design principles of civil engineering with the business knowledge of construction management, preparing you for a career working at the interface of design and construction.
 ASU serves a major metropolitan area, providing you with access to ongoing construction projects in the city.
 Graduate studies encompass geotechnical engineering, structural engineering, transportation engineering, and construction engineering and management-related topics.